siberianfox/tinygwiki/JSON-Operation.md

 ##JSON Request and Response Formats

-JSON requests are used to perform the following actions:
+JSON requests are used to perform the following actions {with examples}

 * Return the value of a single setting or state variable {"1mi":""}
 * Return the values of a group of settings or state variables (aka a Resource) {"1":""}